-- Each opening in a deck or a bulkhead that is exposed to weather must be fitted with a weathertight or a watertight closure device. - Ensure closure is operational, checking dogs and handles - Gasket material and seals provide adequate protection - Each opening in a deck or a bulkhead that is exposed to weather must be fitted with a watertight coaming as follows:
+- Each opening in a deck or a bulkhead that is exposed to weather must be fitted with a weathertight or a watertight closure device (fuel vent covers or ball checks). - > Ensure closure is operational, checking dogs and handles. - > Gasket material and seals provide adequate protection. - Each opening in a deck or a bulkhead that is exposed to weather must be fitted with a watertight coaming as follows:

 Condition Height

-<79 feet (recommended) 12"

 79 feet or more 24"

 Fish hold under constant attention 6"

 Quick-Acting Watertight Closure Accommodate closure height

 Deck above the lowest weather deck (except on an exposed forecastle deck) None